phalcon-orphanage/docs/en/webserver-setup.md

 ## PHP-FPM
 The [PHP-FPM][php_fpm] (FastCGI Process Manager) is usually used to allow the processing of PHP files.
 Nowadays, PHP-FPM is bundled with all Linux based PHP distributions.

-On **Windows** PHP-FPM is in the PHP distribution archive through the file `php-cgi.exe` and you can start it with this script to help set options.
+On **Windows** PHP-FPM is in the PHP distribution archive.
+The file `php-cgi.exe` can be used to start the process and set options.
 Windows does not support unix sockets so this script will start fast-cgi in TCP mode on port `9000`.

 Create the file `php-fcgi.bat` with the following contents: